Cheap Hotels in Belgrade

 Frequently asked questions about Hotels in Belgrade

-Which hotels are the most popular ones to stay at in Belgrade?
+What are the most booked hotels in Belgrade?

 The lowest price for a double room in Belgrade is £16.What hotels are in the central Belgrade neighborhood?